The other day I got a craving for a homey, creamy casserole. And I really wanted wild rice. I sometimes get weird cravings.

 Bring a large pot with 5-6 qts. of water to a boil.
 Place the wild rice in a mesh strainer and rinse with cold water for about 30 seconds.
 Add the rice to the boiling water.

-After 20 minutes, rinse the brown rice in the same manner and add to the same pot (you are not removing the wild rice).
+After 15 minutes, rinse the brown rice in the same manner and add to the same pot (you are not removing the wild rice).
 Simmer for 30 minutes.
 Drain the rice and then put it back into the pot; cover with the lid.
 Allow to rest for 10 minutes.
+[I like to roast chicken to use for this dish during this time.]

 Preheat the oven to 375 and grease a 2 qt. baking dish with spray oil.